What is an Independent Contractor Agreement?

-An Independent Contractor Agreement is a legal contract which allows a business to engage a contractor for the provision of services.
+An Independent Contractor Agreement is a legal contract that allows a business to engage a contractor to provide services.

 Who can use this template?

 - Business hiring a contractor

 - All Australian states and territories